FairwindsOps/gemini/README.md

 #### Using an Existing PVC
 > See the [extended example](/examples/hackmd/README.md)
-The following example schedules backups every 10 minutes for a pre-existing PVC named `postgres`.
+The following example schedules snapshots every 10 minutes for a pre-existing PVC named `postgres`.

 ```yaml
 apiVersion: gemini.fairwinds.com/v1beta1